kbnhvn/DRUM_2025_VSAMPLER/README.md

 - Add sample files names instead of sample number (code is ready)
 - MIDI.
 Not tested.
 - MIDI BLE.
 Waiting update.
 Now can't compile.
-- Flag "#define" to avoid use of ADS1115 and rotary encoder
 - Add a reverb code (I tried a lot but no good result) or some other audio FX.
 - Solve issues
 - Finish this read me.